-Research interests: occupational biomechanics, physical ergonomics, digital signal processing, healthcare ergonomics
+Research interests: occupational biomechanics, physical ergonomics, digital signal processing, healthcare ergonomicsmore info

 Research title: Estimating physical workload using inertial measurement based techniques